 Green card delays due to waiting lists and backlogs are essentially unavoidable.
 However, if a long wait time for one of these permits occurs due to missing documentation, a lost file, or any other issue which can be corrected, it is important to take action.
 Although it is possible to file an action in court, this method should be taken only after a green card applicant has pursued all other available avenues.

 First, anyone who previously applied for a green card should make formal inquiries via email, traditional mail, or in person by making an appointment at the appropriate agency.
 If the delay associated with the green card case can be traced back to USCIS, an appointment may be made at the closest field office to Oak Brook, which is located in Chicago.
 An experienced immigration attorney can help determine who to contact, how to make an inquiry, and how to document that inquiry in case court action becomes necessary.

 When other avenues fail, an applicant may file a federal court action seeking a writ of mandamus.
 If granted, this type of writ requires the government to take action where there has been an unreasonable delay.
 However, while a writ of mandamus can encourage the government to make a decision, that does not necessarily mean the decision will be favorable.

 It can be difficult to know when to seek help when there is a delay in your process of obtaining a green card.
 It can also be problematic to determine where and how to place an inquiry to achieve the best possible outcome.
 Experienced immigration lawyers routinely assist with cases involving Oak Brook unreasonable delay for green card/legal permanent residence.
 Speaking with a knowledgeable attorney is a good place to start if you are facing delays yourself.
-Call the office today to learn more about your options.
+Contact the office today to learn more about your options.